-This CONTRACT is made and entered into by and between the STATE OF WEST VIRGINIA, DEPARTMENT OF HEALTH AND HUMAN RESOURCES (DHHR), BUREAU FOR MEDICAL SERVICES (BMS), hereinafter referred to as the "BMS," and, The Health Plan of West Virginia, Inc hereinafter referred to as the "Managed Care Organization (MCO)".
+This CONTRACT is made and entered into by and between the STATE OF WEST VIRGINIA, DEPARTMENT OF HEALTH AND HUMAN RESOURCES (DHHR), BUREAU FOR MEDICAL SERVICES (BMS), hereinafter referred to as the "BMS," and, UNICARE HEALTH PLAN OF WEST VIRGINIA, INC. hereinafter referred to as the "Managed Care Organization (MCO)".